frederic-perez/AmE-dictionary/data/dictionary.md

 __hard-working__ _adj_ _Brookling remains a borough of hard-working immigrants._
 __hardball__
 __harden__ _v_
+__hardened computer__ _n_ A hardened computer refers to a system that has undergone systems hardening, a process aimed at reducing vulnerabilities in technology applications, systems, infrastructure, firmware, and other areas.
 __hardhat__ _n_
 __hardier__
 __hardihood__ _n_ The trait of being willing to undertake things that involve risk or danger. _Syn_ boldness, daring